hoseinhamzei/hoseinhamzei/README.md

 ## Skills
-As mainly a Frontend Engineer, I specialize in building dynamic and responsive web applications.
-While frontend is my primary expertise, I also bring full-stack capabilities with Node.js, Express.js, both SQL and NoSql databases, and API integrations, along with knowledge in DevOps and cloud tools to deliver scalable, end-to-end solutions.
 Here is the list of some of my skills:

 ### Languages